Setting EME Simulation Control Panel

 EME Port

-Clicking EME Port adds an EME Port Group, which contains two ports by default.
+Clicking EME Port adds an Ports, which contains two ports by default.
 The detailed settings for this port group are described below.

 Geometry

-The EME Port Group geometry by default coincides exactly with the EME solver region.
+The Ports geometry by default coincides exactly with the EME solver region.
 The user can manually choose to place the input port on the left or right side of the EME solver region.
 Additionally, the port width can be adjusted by setting the Geometry parameters for each port within the group.

 Source Properties

-The Source Properties in the EME Port Group are used to define how the light source is injected.
+The Source Properties in the Ports are used to define how the light source is injected.

 Name Description